Best Lower Chest Exercises for Shaping the Finest Chest

 • Engage your core and press the dumbbells straight up towards the ceiling, keeping your elbows slightly bent.

 • Slowly lower the dumbbells down in a wide arc, maintaining a slight bend in your elbows throughout the movement.
-Lower them until your forearms are roughly parallel to the floor.
+Lower them until your biceps and forearms are roughly parallel to the floor.

 • Feel the stretch in your lower chest at the bottom of the movement.
 Squeeze your pecs together to bring the dumbbells back up to the starting position.